 If you take proper care of the trees, you can expect the trees to live for 100 years.
 While planting the saplings, ensure you keep a sufficient gap between two trees, water the plants regularly, and add nutrients to the soil.

-Nevertheless, the growth rate depends upon numerous factors like drainage, water, fertility, spacing, and exposure to sunlight.
+Nevertheless, a pecan tree's growth rate depends upon numerous factors like drainage, water, fertility, spacing, and exposure to sunlight.
 A pecan tree can reach a height of 100 feet when fully mature.
 However, not all trees attain this height, but the majority of them grow up to at least 70-80 feet.

 Georgia and Texas pecan trees can reach a height of 100 feet.
 If you’re planning on growing pecan trees in your garden, then bear in mind that the trees take up sufficient space.
 The canopy of the trees can extend up to 45-75 feet all around.